 Rockhounding in Mineral County

 The following information provided by and courtesy of Charles V. Downing.
 Charles also offers a book: A Rockhound’s Guide to Creede Colorado.
-Contact us to order a copy for $12.
+Contact the Creede Visitor Center to order a copy.

 Pool Table Road: at the 4 ½ mile marker on Pool Table Road, park in the pull-off area on the right.
 This entire park has agate and jasper scattered around.
 The predominant color is brown but it may also be black, red and white.

 City Dump Road: 1½ miles southeast of Creede, turn left on the “City Dump” road and then turn right at the fork.
 Park at the Wason Barn.
 Walk about 200 yards to a ravine and there you will find flouresant calcite (green and sometimes cherry red) and it may also be translucent.

 Creede Airport Corner: Travel South of Creede on Highway 149 towards Lake City for about 1.75 miles.
 This collection site is not on the Rio Grande National Forest administered land but is within the right-of-way of Colorado Highway 149.
 Look for Creede Formation Fossils.